symphonymarie/IM-Foundry-Scripts/README.md

-Macro scripts I use, with Imperium Maledictum in Foundry.
+Macro scripts I use with Imperium Maledictum in Foundry.